top of page

 Junior has been a personal trainer since his teens, helping scores of people cherish their bodies as gifts.
-His specialty is coaching competitive athletes, advanced exercisists, and aspiring fitness models.
+His specialty is coaching competitive athletes, developing soccer players, advanced exercisists, and aspiring fitness models.
 Via his own successful soccer and bodysculpting journey, he has learned well the dietary, training, and lifestyle calibrations needed to be truly elite.

 "How do I get fit and stay fit without getting burnout, stuck on plateaus, or injured?"

 Greetings athletes and exercisists!
 Thank you for all your questions.
 I will get to them one by one in the coming months.

 The question above is three-dimensional with one main idea: reaching and sustaining fitness ideals longterm amidst the roadblocks and challenges inherent to exercise.

 Being healthy, in soul and in physique, is an identity, not a goal or a habit.
 Sure, it involves goals, sure, habits need to be reengineered.
 Ultimately, though, inner and outer health must become layers of identity, i.e., neglecting or harming my body is not Me, sedentary is not Me, obesity is not Me, toxic foods are not Me.
 This starts with reassessing the human examples in your history (from which we absorbed most of our wrong habits and life structures), your true feelings about yourself, the deeper reasons you eat what you do, and so on.
 If health can become a new identity dimension for you, watch how much easier the technical aspects become, especially avoiding burnout, motivation, and lack of discipline.